 Stipend: $250 per 40 hours.

 • Current driver’s license with good driving record.

-• Willingness to obtain a government driver’s license and drive government vehicles including 4 X 4 trucks in all types of conditions.
-Must be comfortable navigating on Forest Service roads and off-road hiking using maps, GPS, and compass.
-There will be a lot of driving to various sites on the Forest for this position.
+• Willingness to obtain government driver’s license and drive government vehicles including 4 X 4 trucks in all types of weather.

-• Good work ethic, enthusiasm, and high degree of flexibility.
+• Exceptional work ethic, enthusiasm, and high degree of flexibility.